fxcircus/frontegg-terraform-account-migration/README.md

 ### ❌ What Does NOT Get Migrated

-The following are NOT included in the workspace export and must be configured separately:

-**User Data:**
+Due to Terraform provider limitations, the following resources **cannot be imported** even though they exist:

+**Email Configuration (Provider doesn't support import):**
+- Email templates (28 types including ResetPassword, ActivateUser, etc.)
+- Email provider settings (SMTP, SendGrid, etc.)
+- *Note: These can be discovered via API but Terraform cannot import them*

+**Identity & Access (Limited API/import support):**
+- Roles and role assignments
+- Permissions and permission categories
+- User groups

+**Application Settings:**
+- Applications and redirect URIs
+- Webhooks and prehooks
+- API secrets and keys
+- Social login configurations (Google, GitHub, etc.)

+**User & Tenant Data (Not workspace-level):**
 - Users and their passwords
 - User sessions and tokens
-- User-specific settings

-**Tenant Data:**
 - Tenant configurations
 - Tenant-specific customizations
-- Tenant API tokens

-**Application-Level Settings:**
+**Integrations:**
+- External user sources (Auth0, Cognito, Firebase)
-- Email templates
+- Third-party integrations
-- Webhooks and prehooks
-- Roles and permissions
-- API secrets and keys
-- Social login configurations (Google, GitHub, etc.)
 - Custom branding and themes

-**Integration Settings:**
-- Third-party integrations
-- External user sources (Auth0, Cognito, Firebase)
-- Webhook secrets
-- OAuth client secrets
+### 📝 Technical Limitations

+The Frontegg Terraform provider has limited import capabilities:
+- ✅ **Workspace** - Full import support (`terraform import frontegg_workspace.main singleton`)
+- ❌ **Most other resources** - No import support, can only be created new
+- 📍 This is a provider limitation, not an API limitation

-**Note:** These items require separate API-based migration tools or manual configuration in the target account.
+For complete migration including all resources, you would need to use the API directly or manually recreate these resources in the target account.

 ## 🔄 Migration to Another Account